soyoahn/soyoahn.github.io/now.md

 - Ups and downs

 ## Personal
-- Commute audiobook: Canticle for Leibowitz by Walter Miller
 - Reading 🩻 Harrow the Ninth (#2 The Locked Tomb) by Tamsyn Muir
 - Paused reading Parable of the Talents (#2 Earthseed) by Octavia Butler
 - Still in L.A.